-When completing a conceptual identification, a broad concept, give an example of it, and explain its historical significance.
-With pre-AP level students, this process can help students learn to use specific historical events to evidence a broader historical idea, as well as determining the significance of historical details.
-At the AP level, students are challenged to find historical patterns by finding several examples over time for each concept, and to become more discerning, active readers by learning how to distinguish essential from non-essential historical elements.
+When completing a conceptual identification, a student is asked to define a broad concept, give an example of it, and explain its historical significance.
+With pre-AP® level students, this process can help learners to use specific historical events to a broader historical idea, as well as determine the significance of historical details.
+At the AP® level, students are challenged to find historical patterns by finding several examples over time for each concept, and to become more discerning, active readers by learning how to distinguish essential from non-essential historical elements.

 ● Help students identify broad historical ideas or events and their effects on society,